coutableN/node-chat/README.md

 ## Create a chat client in another page

-If you want a chat client that is not alone in an URL, you can create a chat client in the HTML page you want.
+If you want to include the chat elsewhere, you can create a chat client in the HTML page you want.

 **Don't forget to add the node-chat-client.js file and the socket.io dependency**
 ```javascript